 3. Resources are finite and precious.

-4. Authorship is a dubious and ultimately irrelevant concept.
+4. Singular authorship is a dubious concept.

 Practically, this means: We are interested in making things that reflect upon relevant cultural, ecological and material frameworks.
 We believe that ideas mutate when they meet an environment, real or virtual, and are best refined through iterative loops of making, computational analysis, simulation, evolutionary algorithms, prototypes and full scale construction.
 We understand that anytime we make something, we become consumers, but we suspect that environments that are tightly bound to specific ecologies of mind and matter have a better chance of being effective, efficient, and beautiful.
 We realize that the work we do, collectively, is more than the sum of our individual efforts, consequently we look to create open systems that can exist and evolve happily, beyond our ability of control.

-PAST MEMBERS | Colleen Clifford | Thomas Sterling | Sinan Goral | Trent Wimbiscus | Ben Snell | Nicolas Azel | Andrew Heumann | Michael Esposito | Yeliz Karadayi | Max Vanatta | Ying Lin | Chris Ryan | Yeung Shin | Travis Fitch | Sameera Razak | Sonny Eric Xu | Sebastian Hernandez | Eddy Man Kim | Edward Yujoong Kim | Jamie Pelletier | Monica Freundt | Shujian Jian | Siyuan Ye | Daniel Marino | Karbi Chan Yuet | Jeremy Burke | Kyriaki Kasabalis | Brenda Petroff | Kelly Yarasavage | Sanny Ho-Yan Ng | Arthur Liu | James Ferullo | Patrick Delahoy |
+PAST MEMBERS | Jil Berenblum | Shenyuan Li | Kit Tang | Kirman Hanson | Gil Jang | Ryu Kondrup | Longney Luk | Louis Suarez | Alex Wang | Gretchen Craig | Marantha Dawkins | Colleen Clifford | Thomas Sterling | Sinan Goral | Trent Wimbiscus | Ben Snell | Nicolas Azel | Andrew Heumann | Michael Esposito | Yeliz Karadayi | Max Vanatta | Ying Lin | Chris Ryan | Yeung Shin | Travis Fitch | Sameera Razak | Sonny Eric Xu | Sebastian Hernandez | Eddy Man Kim | Edward Yujoong Kim | Jamie Pelletier | Monica Freundt | Shujian Jian | Siyuan Ye | Daniel Marino | Karbi Chan Yuet | Jeremy Burke | Kyriaki Kasabalis | Brenda Petroff | Kelly Yarasavage | Sanny Ho-Yan Ng | Arthur Liu | James Ferullo | Patrick Delahoy |